Walk On Mars: 2022–2023: Second lineup

 The band gained attention after performing at THON 2022 at Penn State University.
 This milestone performance began the transition to the next iteration of WOM, beginning with guitarist Emmy Barone in March 2022.
 The female-led band of Swank and Barone instantly proved successful with the pair's first viral video, a parody of Fountains of Wayne's "Stacy's Mom".
 This defining video launched the band's distinctive neon green color, and was their first example of a song rewrite, something WOM would become well known for.
-Drummer Rafi Waters and guitarist Kyle Reinhart were auditioned by the pair, and played their first show in April at The Red Room at Cafe 939.
+Guitarist Kyle Reinhart was auditioned by the pair, and played their first show in April at The Red Room at Cafe 939.
 This lineup continued the band's journey, embarking on a summer 2022 tour, with Shead playing keys.
 Additionally, they finished recording WOM's debut album, released the following year.

 After playing Berklee's Guitar Night at the Berklee Performance Center, Reinhart left the band in November 2022.
-Swank, Barone, and Waters returned to the Bryce Jordan Center in February 2023, where Walk On Mars won THON 2023's Battle of the Bands by a fan-voted, 85% margin.
-THON 2023 marked the final performance with the band for Barone and Waters, and Shead's last major performance before transitioning into a full-time management role.
-The band's debut album PHOBOS was released in March 2023 under the record label Wol’Flower Records, after which Walk On Mars became Mary Jo Swank's solo project.
+Swank and Barone returned to the Bryce Jordan Center in February 2023, where Walk On Mars won THON 2023's Battle of the Bands by a fan-voted, 85% margin.
+THON 2023 marked the final performance with the band for Barone and Shead's last major performance before transitioning into a full-time management role.
+The band's debut EP PHOBOS was released in March 2023 under the record label Wol’Flower Records, after which Walk On Mars became Mary Jo Swank's solo project.